kargam0167/kargam0167.github.io/_pages/about.md

 </div>

 Hey there!
-I am Karine, a research scientist who works at the intersection of communication sciences and economics.
+I am Karine, a research scientist who works at the intersection of communication sciences and social psycology.
 I stand one foot in the academy and another in the industry.

 I am researching social media platforms and their influence on decision-making and the collective cultural dynamics of niched communities.
-Given the increasing importance of online spaces in shaping our social lives and sense of self, this is a fascinating area.
+This is a fascinating area, given the increasing importance of online spaces in shaping our social lives and sense of self.

 Drawing upon sociology, anthropology, information theory, and complexity science concepts, the study explores how the digital culture evolves through information dissemination, adaptation, and resilience.
 Cultural dynamics' complex, multi-level nature is emphasised, where small-scale interactions give rise to population-level patterns.